 Public speaking is both a passion and an essential part of my work.
-Throughout my professional career I’ve had to speak in front of audiences large and small: teaching students and executives, representing my organization at conferences, hosting in-house events and much more.
+Throughout my professional career, I’ve had to speak in front of audiences large and small: teaching students and executives, representing my organization at conferences, hosting in-house events, and much more.

 My interest in public speaking as a field began because I wanted to improve my own skills.
-I started reading books on how to design better PowerPoint slides, how to structure a coherent presentation and to how to convince others.
+I started reading books on how to design better PowerPoint slides, how to structure a coherent presentation, and how to convince others.
 In 2009, I joined Toastmasters, an organization that has helped me improve my public speaking skills to the point that I now speak freely and comfortably in front of several hundred or more participants.

 Gradually, the interest in improving my own skills translated into helping others do the same.
-Today, I teach both university students and professionals public speaking, rhetoric and presentation.
+Today, I teach both university students and professionals public speaking, rhetoric, and presentation.
 I also do one-on-one coaching for executives.

 I’m available as a keynote speaker and moderator for various events in English, German or Spanish.

 Another element of communication is social media.
 I have a passion for tech, and I am fascinated by the possibilities that new technologies offer us.
 Back in the 1990s (the stone age of the internet), I learned HTML to set up my first own website.

 Today, I use platforms such as Twitter and Instagram to spread messages that I care about and communicate with others.
 They are also great ways to interact with young adults, a key target group for a business school such as Frankfurt School of Finance & Management.